andyfv/discover-sofia/README.md

 There is much to be done:

 * Use the inference result so that the user can be redirected to the Map page showing the basic information about the landmark.
-To do this it should be analized how and where to do it.
+First it should be analized how and where to do it.
-* Implement back-end server and transform the app to PWA
+* Implement back-end server to host the page and transform to PWA
 * Making the experience more interactive
 * Update the model architecture from MobilenetV2 to MobilenetV3
 * Try further optimizing the inference times by using smaller input images.